VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 **The read-side and the write-side in the Payments bounded context**

-### Integration with Online Payment Services, Eventual Consistency, and Command Validation
+### Integration with online payment services, eventual consistency, and command validation

 Typically, online payment services offer two levels of integration with your site: